hapax/hapax.github.io/assets/teaching.md

 \end{equation}
 $$

-where $\gamma$ is a constant of proportionality depending on how "sticky" the grains are.
+for some constant of proportionality $\gamma$ indicating how "sticky" the grains are.
-(Since we will shortly assume that $r$ actually has a slope as well, we pick the value of $r$ in (\ref{ds/dt}) to be precisely in the middle, at $x$.)
+Note that the value of $r$ here is evaluated precisely in the middle of the patch, at $x$.
-We assume that grains in the rolling layer fall down the slope at constant velocity $v$.

 ---

+1. Assume the density of sand is the same in the standing and rolling layer.
-1. Explain why the change in the standing pile height $s$ doesn't affect the *total* height $h$.
+   Explain why a change in $s$ doesn't change the *total* height $h$.

 2. The only way for $h$ to change is for more grains to roll in than out.
     Let $\kappa$ be the slope of the rolling layer, measured (as in the